Generally Accepted Accounting Principles (GAAP) Definition

 GAAP uses many standards and protective measures to ensure reliable and useful accounting statements.
 For example, accounting is done in fiscal periods which may not coincide with actual calendar periods.
 They instead coincide with the relevant events that happen to the company with respect to accounting standards.

 Many GAAP standards account for the worst-case scenario.
-Past events are recorded in their value at the given time, called the historical monetary unit.
+When you record past events in their value at the given time, call this the historical monetary unit.
 Additionally, subtractions from company cash are made when possible whereas additions are made only when the product is sent and cash is received.

-Under GAAP, intangible values such as workforce knowledge or brand goodwill are not considered an asset.
-These are not recorded in the balance sheet.
-Furthermore, an effort towards consistency is always made.
+Under GAAP, do not consider intangible values, such as workforce knowledge or brand goodwill, an asset.
+Do not record these in the balance sheet.
+Furthermore, always make an effort towards consistency.
 Expectations like depreciation or inventory are accounted for in the same way across all periods which they occur.
-Any changes to one period, under this concept, must be made to all periods past.
-These changes are also made completely clear to the reader of the statement, providing the necessary background to understand the true meaning of the document.
+You must make any changes to one period, under this concept, to all periods past.
+Also, make these changes completely clear to the reader of the statement, providing the necessary background to understand the true meaning of the document.

 Lastly, the scope of the company comes into play.
 An example of this would be a laptop computer: the accidental destruction of a single laptop means much more to a small business than a multinational one.
 The company scope is essential to relevant and readable financials.